A derivative residence card proves you have the right to live in the UK.

-You can continue living in the UK for as long as you’re eligible - eg, the person you’re caring for will need to still be living in the UK, or in school or university.
+You can continue living in the UK for as long as you’re eligible, eg for as long the person you’re caring for lives in the UK.

 What you can’t do

-You can’t count time spent in the UK with a derivative right of residence toward applying for permanent residence in the UK.
+You can’t count time spent in the UK with a derivative right of residence towards applying for permanent residence in the UK.